Hizb ut-Tahrir (Bangladesh): Post-ban activities

-The group supported the 2011 Bangladesh coup d'état attempt by some members of Bangladesh Army who had ties with the group.
-On 9 February 2013 charges were framed against 6 members of the group including chief coordinator Mohiuddin Ahmed.
-In October 2014 the members of the group clashed with the police after they bought out a rally in Muhammadpur, Dhaka.
-On 15 June 2016 Golam Faizullah Fahim, a member of the group, was arrested after trying to kill a Hindu college teacher in Madaripur.
-He died in custody after a “gunfight with police,”.
-The group had promised legal aid to captured members and support to their families if they died in the terror attacks.
-As of 2016, 650 members of the group were arrested; of whom 400 were able to secure bail.
-The group conducts protests outside of mosques and has a well maintained online presence.
+The group supported certain members of the Bangladesh Army during a coup attempt in 2011.
+In October 2014, members of the group clashed with police after an improvised bomb was allegedly thrown in Muhammadpur, Dhaka.
+On June 15, 2016, Golam Faizullah Fahim, a member of the group, was arrested following an attempted assassination of a Hindu college professor in Madaripur.
+Golam later died in police custody in what authorities described as a "gunfight with police."
+The group has pledged legal aid to members captured by law enforcement agencies and offered support to their families should they sacrifice their lives in terrorist attacks.
+As of 2016, 650 members of the group had been arrested, 400 of whom were later released on bail.
+The group frequently conducts protests outside mosques and maintains a well-established online presence.

-In January 2016, six members of the group were expelled from Dhaka University.
-The organization has been trying to recruit students from different educational institutes in Bangladesh.
-In October 2016 Hizb ut-Tahrir asked the members of Bangladesh Army to fight against Myanmar over the Rohingya crisis.
-A number of students and professors of North South University in Bangladesh were arrested over ties to this group and terrorist activities.
-The government had kept an eye on the university after 7 of its students were arrested for involvement in the Murder of blogger Ahmed Rajib Haider.
-North South University is private university with about 22,000 students in Dhaka.
-In 2015 printed material of the group was found in the Library of North South University.
-Pro-Vice Chancellor Gias Uddin Ahsan was arrested for providing shelter to those involved in the 2016 July Dhaka Attack.
+In January 2016, six members of HTB were expelled from Dhaka University.
+Around the same time, a resurgence in recruitment was reported.
+In October 2016, HTB urged members of the Bangladesh Army to engage in military action against Myanmar in response to the Rohingya crisis.
+Several students and professors at North South University (NSU) have been arrested for alleged ties to the group.
+The university was placed under government monitoring following the arrest of seven students for the murder of blogger Ahmed Rajib Haider.
+In 2015, literature associated with the group was discovered in the NSU library.
+Furthermore, Pro-Vice Chancellor Gias Uddin Ahsan was arrested on charges of providing shelter to individuals involved in the July 2016 Dhaka attack.